 Classification of Cancer

-Deep Learning plays a vital role in the early detection of tumors, which result in higher survival rates.
+Deep Learning plays a vital role in the early detection of tumors, which results in higher survival rates.
 By leveraging Deep Learning, highly accurate diagnostic results can be achieved.

 The process involves detecting two categories of Cancer, where the first case identifies the most common cancer and the second detects the deadliest skin cancer.
-The figure tells us different kind of skin illness found in the datasets using CNN.
-This whole study successfully achieved dermatologist’s level classification at skin lesions images of skin cancer.
+The figure tells us different kinds of skin illnesses found in the datasets using CNN.
+This whole study successfully achieved the dermatologist’s level classification of skin lesions images of skin cancer.

 Image Source: nature.com

-Deep learning can be implemented in the study of malignancy rate where it can track the size of tumors and we can identify the metastases that might be overlooked.
-The algorithm is fed with more number of CT and MRI scans and thus, the accuracy is most efficient.
+Deep learning can be implemented in the study of malignancy rates where it can track the size of tumors and we can identify the metastases that might be overlooked.
+The algorithm is fed with more CT and MRI scans and thus, the accuracy is most efficient.